CSCfi/Kielipankki-utilities/docs/howto_pipeline_textkorpora_020919.md

 # A guideline for converting, tokenizing and parsing text corpora
-## Preparing a text corpus for importing it to Korp
+## Preparing a text corpus for importing it to Korp (as processed in Taito)

 ### Conversion to HRT
 The format of the original data can differ between corpora.
 It can be for example plain text, PDF, XML, RTF.
 The first aim is to convert this data to **HRT**, a simple form of XML, the pre-format of **VRT** (VeRticalized Text), which is the input format for Korp.
 For more information on the **VRT** format see [kielipankki: corpus input format](https://www.kielipankki.fi/development/korp/corpus-input-format/).
 The HRT data must be **UTF-8** encoded Unicode.